Airline: Lufthansa (LH)

 If that’s not enough, 6 towers of gummy bears sit between the bar and lounge room.

-For something more substantial, there is a dining room with extensive buffet as well as à la carte options from the menu.
+For something more substantial, there is a dining room with an extensive buffet as well as à la carte options from the menu.

 Our Terminal tour finished on the lower level departure area, where I would later pass through a revolving door and into a car to be driven to the plane.
 Gladys even asked if I had a preference of vehicles to take me to the A380.
 Porsche Panamera or Mercedes S-Class?
 Decisions, decisions!
 I said I would honestly be happy with either.